 - Don’t overthink.

-Recognise What Hoarding Is
+Recognize What Hoarding Is

 It’s not easy to deal with a problem when you don’t know much about it.
 The first step to dealing with hoarding is recognising what is hoarding and what is not.
-Hoarding has been studied and categorised as a mental disorder.
+Hoarding has been studied and categorized as a mental disorder.
 By recognising it, you will be better prepared to seek the correct help to overcome it.

 Learn to Get Over Emotions, Trauma, and Imperfection